Revealing nanoscale secrets through innovations in scanning probe microscopy

 Microscopy opens many possibilities for understanding the composition, organization, and interaction of inhomogeneous materials.
-In our group, we develop spectroscopic microscopy techniques to study functional nano-materials in order to decipher their optical, electric, and chemical properties.
+In our group, we develop spectroscopic microscopy below the optical diffraction limit to study macromolecules, heterogeneous materials, and nanostructures in order to decipher their chemical, electrical, and mechanical properties.

-One challenge of optical microscopy is the diffraction limit of light, which is approximately half of light’s wavelength.
-Nano-materials often have features smaller than the half wavelength that is not resolvable by traditional optical microscopy.
-To overcome this challenge, we use scattering-type scanning near-field optical microscopy and photothermal microscopy, combined with atomic force microscopy.
+One challenge of optical microscopy is the diffraction limit of light, which is approximately a half of the wavelength.
+Nano-materials often have features smaller than the diffraction limit that is not resolvable by traditional optical microscopy.
+To overcome this challenge, we work on two types of super-resolution infrared microscopies that combines atomic force microscopy with laser radiations:

 We are also interested in developing and refining other modalities of atomic force microscopy through instrumentation.
 For example, we have developed the Pulsed force Kelvin probe force microscopy (PF-KPFM)to map the surface potentials with < 10 nm spatial resolution under ambient conditions.